Free and exclusive discount codes for hundreds of tours and & travel services in Iceland

 However, in the countryside, you may require your physical card to pay for gasoline.
 Some people asked whether they needed their physical card, and my response would be that I would bring it.
 But again, your debit or credit card is only useful with your PIN.

-What is the deal with a too high amount being shown on your card record when paying for gasoline?
+What is the deal with too much being shown on your card record when paying for gasoline?

-Icelandic Self service fuel pumps often work in a strange way where they seemingly withdraw a large sum of money, something like 20 – 30 thousand Icelandic krona (roughly $140 – 210) off your credit card when you enter in your card.
-You may end up pumping gas for much less but still seeing the too high amount on your credit record.
-Don’t worry, this will be lowered down to the actual amount of money you owe.
+Icelandic Self-service fuel pumps often work in a strange way where they seemingly withdraw a large sum of money, something like 20 – 30 thousand Icelandic krona (roughly $140 – 210), off your credit card when you enter your card.
+You may end up pumping gas for much less but still seeing the amount that is too high on your credit record.
+Don’t worry; this will be lowered to the amount you owe.
 But the correction might happen a few days later.
 I have never heard about anyone being ripped off.
-However, gasoline is very expensive in Iceland so the actual price is extortionate to travelers and locals!
+However, gasoline is very expensive in Iceland, so the actual price is extortionate to travelers and locals!
+Increasingly, hybrid and electric vehicles are available for hire, so explore those options for Mother Earth and your wallet.

 Paying for public transport